ssamuels0916/inhabitent/themes/inhabitent-theme/README.md

 ### Learnings

-The theme was built fro  the underscores theme template and customized using custom post types and taxonomies.
+The theme was built from  the underscores theme template and customized using custom post types and taxonomies.